Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Little String Perspective

 To make contact with the vortex quantum mechanics $T^{1d}$, we need to do a little more work.
 Namely, we freeze the moduli of the D4$_{gauge}$ branes to be equal to the moduli of the D4$_{flavor}$ branes.
 This describes the root of the Higgs branch for $G^{3d}$.
 Geometrically, this means we can recombine the D4$_{gauge}$ branes with the D4$_{flavor}$ branes so that they exclusively make up a collection of $N_F$ D4'$_{flavor}$ branes wrapping the non-compact 2-cycles of $X$, and the theory is effectively massive.

 Now, we would like to introduce vortices for $G^{3d}$.
 First note that a generic collection of vortices is BPS if the 3d FI parameters are aligned in the same direction.
 For each $a=1,\ldots,n$, the triplet of FI terms $\int_{S_a}\omega_{I,J,K}$ transforms as a vector under the R-symmetry group $SU(2)_R$ rotating the hypermultiplet scalars.
 We identify $SU(2)_R$ as the $SU(2)$ R-symmetry of the little string.
 We then turn on the periods $\int_{S_a}\omega_{I}>0$, while setting the other periods to zero, $\int_{S_a}\omega_{J,K}=0$, for all $a$.
-Correspondingly, this turns on a real FI parameter on each node $a$ (complexified as usual due to the presence of the cylinder $\cC'$), while the complex FI parameters are set to zero.
+Correspondingly, this turns on a real FI parameter on each node $a$, while the complex FI parameters are set to zero.
 This describes a generic point on the Higgs branch of $G^{3d}$, and $SU(2)_R$ is broken to $U(1)_R$, which acts by rotating the periods of $\omega_J$ and $\omega_K$.
 This background indeed allows for 1/2-BPS vortex solutions: they are D2$_{vortex}$ branes wrapping the compact 2-cycles of $X$ and the circle of the cylinder $\cC'$ in the $(1,1)$ little string.
 Alternatively, they are D1$_{vortex}$ branes wrapping the compact 2-cycles of $X$ at a point on $\cC$ in the $(2,0)$ little string.
 With all branes present, only two supercharges are preserved in the background.

 The effective theory on $k$ D2$_{vortex}$ branes is precisely the quantum mechanics $T^{1d}$.
-It follows that the index of the $(1,1)$ little string in the presence of the D4'$_{flavor}$ branes, the D4$_{defect}$ branes, and the new D2$_{vortex}$ branes, is the 1d $\cN=2$ Witten index \eqref{index}.
+It follows that the index of the $(1,1)$ little string in the presence of the D4'$_{flavor}$ branes, the D2$_{defect}$ branes, and the new D2$_{vortex}$ branes, is the 1d Witten index \eqref{index}.
 In its integral representation \eqref{vortexintegral}, the index is comprised of 1-loop determinants, all of which can be attributed to the various strings stretching between the branes.
-Let us explain the factors resulting in the Wilson loop physics: the classical Wilson loop contribution $Z^{(a)}_{defect, \varnothing}$ is attributed to D4'$_{flavor}$/D4$_{defect}$ strings, which provide exclusively fermions; for details, see the T-dual setup of D0/D8 branes studied in \cite{Banks:1997zs}, as well as \cite{Assel:2015oxa}.
-Meanwhile, the interaction $Z^{(a)}_{defect, k}$ of the vortices with the Wilson loop is attributed to D2$_{vortex}$/D4$_{defect}$ strings on node $a$.
-It provides the degrees of freedom for (the reduction from 2d $\cN=(0,4)$ to) 1d $\cN=4$ twisted hypermultiplets and Fermi multiplets; these 1-loop determinants were also worked out in T-dual setups, see \cite{Haouzi:2019jzk,Kim:2016qqs,Nekrasov:2016gud}.
+In particular, the interaction of the vortices with the defect is attributed to D2$_{vortex}$/D2$_{defect}$ strings on node $a$.
+It provides the degrees of freedom for 1d $\cN=4$ chiral multiplets; these 1-loop determinants were also worked out in T-dual setups, see \cite{Haouzi:2019jzk,Kim:2016qqs,Nekrasov:2016gud}.